saddamonpc/prog-assg-01-2019-UI-KI/README.md

 # Programming Assignment 01 from Universitas Indonesia [KI]

-For future references and educaiton purposes only.
+For future references and education purposes only.
 Use wisely.